4.9/5 Client Satisfaction Rating

 Day 1: Arrival at Entebbe Airport

-Upon your arrival in Entebbe, a company representative will warmly welcome you and transfer you to your hotel for an overnight stay to begin your Uganda Birding and Gorilla Safari.
+Upon your arrival in Entebbe, a company representative will warmly welcome you and transfer you to your hotel, where you can relax and prepare for your adventure of the Uganda Birding and Gorilla Safari.

 Accommodation: Papyrus Guest House | Comfort Level: Mid-range